cosmos/cosmos-sdk/docs/core/cli.md

 This `queryCmd` function adds all the queries available to end-users for the application.
 This typically includes:

-- **QueryTx** and/or other transaction query commands] from the `auth` module which allow the user to search for a transaction by inputting its hash, a list of tags, or a block height.
+- **QueryTx** and/or other transaction query commands] from the `authn` module which allow the user to search for a transaction by inputting its hash, a list of tags, or a block height.
 These queries allow users to see if transactions have been included in a block.
-- **Account command** from the `auth` module, which displays the state (e.g. account balance) of an account given an address.
+- **Account command** from the `authn` module, which displays the state (e.g. account balance) of an account given an address.
 - **Validator command** from the SDK rpc client tools, which displays the validator set of a given height.
 - **Block command** from the SDK rpc client tools, which displays the block data for a given height.
 - **All [module query commands](../building-modules/module-interfaces.md#query-commands)** the application is dependent on, retrieved by using the [basic module manager's](../building-modules/module-manager.md#basic-manager) `AddQueryCommands()` function.